 - Very bad credit score: 300-579

 When building your credit score to 700 and above, the key is not to reach a particular number.
-Instead, you need to reach a particular range because rates and terms are usually similar for people in the same range.
-For example, if you have an 805 credit score, you will pretty much qualify for similar rates and terms with someone that has an 825 credit score because both of you have exceptional credit scores.
+Instead, you need to get your score into one of the credit score ranges above because rates and terms are usually similar for people in the same range.
+For example, if you have an 805 credit score, you will qualify for similar rates and terms with someone with an 825 credit score because both of you have exceptional credit scores.

 Types of credit scores

-There are many credit scores but the two most popular credit scores are the FICO score and the VantageScore.
+There are many credit score types, but the two most popular are the FICO score and the VantageScore.

 - FICO score.
-Your FICO score is calculated by the Fair Isaac Corporation and it ranges from 300 to 850.
-This score is preferred by most lenders as it provides a more accurate assessment of borrowers’ creditworthiness.
+Your FICO score is calculated by the Fair Isaac Corporation and ranges from 300 to 850.
+Most lenders prefer the FICO score as it provides a more accurate assessment of borrowers’ creditworthiness.
 According to Experian, your FICO score requires at least one credit account that is six months old and six months of credit activities to be generated.

 - VantageScore.
-Similar to your FiCO score, your VantageScore also ranges from 300 to 850 and it is calculated based on information from your credit reports.
-Unlike your FICO score which requires at least six months of activities to be generated, VantageScore only requires you to have an open account.
-Your VantageScore is a generic score that can be used by many industries which is why many consumers think it is not accurate and usually higher than your FICO score.
+Similar to your FiCO score, your VantageScore also ranges from 300 to 850, and it is calculated based on information from your credit reports by the three credit reporting agencies (Equifax, TransUnion, and Experian).
+Unlike your FICO score, which requires at least six months of activities to be generated, VantageScore only requires you to have an open account.
+Your VantageScore is a generic score that can be used by many industries, which is why many consumers think it is not accurate and is usually higher than your FICO score.
 However, it is a great indicator of the health of your credit and offers a great view of your current credit health.

 Factors affecting your credit score

-Before we cover strategies to get a 700 credit score, it is important to understand the factors that affect your credit score.
+Before we cover strategies to get a 700 credit score, let’s understand the factors that affect your credit score.
+These factors will be your guide in your credit-building journey.
 Here are the factors on which your credit score is based.

-- Your payment history.
-Payment history is the biggest factor in your credit score calculation as it affects 35% of your FICO score and 40% of your VantageScore.
+Payment history is the biggest factor in your credit score calculation as it accounts for 35% of your FICO score and 40% of your VantageScore.
 Lenders want to see a consistent pattern of on-time payments, as it demonstrates your reliability and responsibility as a borrower.
 Late payments or delinquencies can significantly lower your credit score, while a solid track record of timely payments can help boost it.

-- New credit accounts.
-Opening multiple credit accounts within a short period of time can signal to lenders that you are in a financially precarious situation.
-Additionally, each time you apply for credit, a credit check is performed which results in a hard inquiry on your credit reports and slightly lowers your credit score.
-It’s important to be selective when applying for new credit and to only do so when necessary.
-New credit accounts affect 10% of your FICO score.
+Opening multiple credit accounts very often can signal to lenders that you are financially precarious.
+Additionally, each time you apply for credit, a credit check is performed, resulting in a hard inquiry on your credit reports and slightly lowering your credit score.
+It’s important to be selective when applying for new credit and only to do so when necessary.
+New credit activities account for 10% of your FICO score and 6% of VantageScore.

-- Credit mix.
-Credit mix is another factor in your credit score.
-A good credit mix is made of revolving credit accounts such as credit cards, personal lines of credit, etc, and installment loans such as car loans, mortgages, and student loans.
-Lenders prefer borrowers with good credit mixes as it shows their abilities to responsibly manage different kinds of credit accounts.
-Credit mix affects 10% of your FICO score.
+Credit mix is another factor in your credit score calculations.
+A good credit mix includes revolving credit accounts such as credit cards, personal lines of credit, etc, and installment loans such as car loans, mortgages, and student loans.
+Lenders prefer borrowers with good credit mixes as it shows their ability to responsibly manage different kinds of credit accounts.
+Credit mix accounts for 10% of your FICO score and 21% of VantageScore when combined with credit mix.

 How to get a 700 credit score?

 Now that you understand the factors that affect your credit score, how do you get a 700 credit score?
-Getting a 700 credit score is actually easy if you follow the right strategy.
-If you want to get a much higher credit score such as an 800 credit score, however, it will take time as the age of your credit contributes 15% of your credit score.
+Getting a 700 credit score is easy if you follow the right strategy.
+However, getting a much higher credit score, such as an 800 credit score, will take time, as the age of your credit contributes 15% of your credit score.
+So, it takes can as many as 7 to 12 years to get an 800 credit score.

 Here is a step-by-step guide to boost your credit score to 700 and beyond.